chantharamanee-prat/ai-construction-fe/memory-bank/activeContext.md

 - Addressed lack of progress metadata in raw images by integrating progress labels in annotation files
 - Designed and implemented progress metadata integration in annotation and dataset loading
 - Extended model and training pipeline for progress prediction
+- Refactored dataset splitting to group images by progress percentage and split each group separately to preserve distribution
+- Ensured reproducibility with a random seed and maintained output directory structure and label copying

 ## Pending Tasks and Next Steps
-- Update memory bank documentation files to reflect new project conventions and technical changes
-- Document the new dataset structure, annotation format, and training pipeline enhancements
-- Ensure memory bank files like `activeContext.md`, `progress.md`, and `systemPatterns.md` capture these updates accurately
-## Key Technical Concepts
-- YOLO object detection model training using Ultralytics YOLOv8
-- Dataset preparation in YOLO format (images + .txt annotations)
-- Dataset YAML configuration for training, validation, and test splits
-- GPU-accelerated training with batch size and image size configuration
-- Annotation tool development using OpenCV for bounding box labeling

-## Relevant Files and Code
-- annotate.py: Annotation tool for labeling images with bounding boxes and class IDs
+- Annotation tool (annotate.py) is currently in use for labeling all raw images with bounding boxes and progress metadata.
-- data.yaml: Dataset configuration file specifying dataset splits and class names
-- train.py: Training script to run YOLOv8n training with specified parameters

-## Problem Solving
-- Addressed directory structure mismatch (raw_image → raw_images)
-- Flattened nested image directory structure
-- Created proper train/val/test splits
-- Prepared annotation workflow

-## Pending Tasks and Next Steps
-- Annotate all images using annotate.py
+- Annotation process is interactive and resumes from the last unannotated image.
-- Split annotated dataset into train/val/test sets using split_dataset.py
+- After annotation completion, next steps are to split dataset into train/val/test sets using `split_dataset.py`.
-- Verify annotation quality
+- Verify annotation quality and progress metadata consistency.
-- Execute training by running train.py with updated model path in `models/` directory
+- Proceed with model training and evaluation using `train.py`.
+- Update memory bank files to document current progress and recent changes.

 ## Notes
-- Dataset is now properly organized for YOLO training
-- Annotation tool expects images in `datasets/raw_images`
+- Annotation tool saves progress percentage as comment lines in annotation files.
-- Labels will be saved to `datasets/labels/`
-- Model files are now stored and loaded from the `models/` directory, including pretrained and trained weights

-## Recent Refactoring
-- Refactored annotation tool to use YAML configuration, pathlib, logging, and type hints
-- Refactored dataset splitting script to use YAML config, pathlib, logging, and input validation
-- Refactored training script to externalize parameters, add logging, and use YAML config
-- Updated project to follow PEP8, Google-style docstrings, and DEBUG logging level
-- Added configuration files for annotation, dataset splitting, and training
+- Tool supports deleting last bounding box, moving to next image, and quitting.
+- Annotation files are saved in `datasets/labels/` with the same base name as images.